Noble Midstream Partners (NYSE:NBLX) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Noble Midstream Partners (NYSE:NBLX – Get Rating) in a research report sent to investors on Friday.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of Noble Midstream Partners (NYSE:NBLX – Get Rating) in a research note issued on Saturday.
+The firm set a “hold” rating on the stock.

 - Get a free copy of the StockNews.com research report on Noble Midstream Partners (NBLX)